Mattis44/react-command-palette/docs/index.md

 features:
   - title: Fast & Lightweight
+    details: |
-    details: Built for instant response — the palette opens and filters results in milliseconds, even with hundreds of commands.
-No unnecessary re-renders or heavy dependencies.
+      Built for instant response — the palette opens and filters results in milliseconds, even with hundreds of commands.
+      It ships with zero external UI dependencies and avoids unnecessary re-renders for snappy UX.

   - title: Fully Customizable
+    details: |
-    details: Control every part of the experience — from container layout and input styling to item rendering and helper hints.
-Override inline styles or use CSS variables for full theme flexibility.
+      Control every part of the experience — from container layout and input styling to item rendering and helper hints.
+      Override inline styles or use CSS variables for full theming flexibility.

   - title: Async & Dynamic Commands
+    details: |
-    details: Load commands from APIs or async sources on the fly.
+      Load commands from APIs or async sources on the fly.
       React Command Palette supports promises, debounced queries, and async filtering out of the box.

   - title: Global Shortcuts & Modes
+    details: |
-    details: Trigger special “modes” with custom shortcuts like “/” or “>”, just like GitHub’s command palette.
-Perfect for separating search contexts or adding quick actions.
+      Trigger special "modes" with custom prefixes like "/" or ">" to swap to a dedicated command set.
+      Perfect for separating search contexts or exposing quick actions.

   - title: Native React Integration
-    details: 100% React and TypeScript.
-State-driven, hook-based, and works seamlessly in modern SPAs or Next.js apps.
-Integrates cleanly with your existing context and routing logic.
+    details: |
+      Written in TypeScript and designed for React hooks.
+      Works seamlessly in modern SPAs, Next.js apps, and other frameworks thanks to SSR-safe guards.

   - title: Styled & Accessible by Default
+    details: |
+      Ships with an accessible dark/light baseline, keyboard navigation, and ARIA roles.
-    details: Comes with a minimal, accessible default style — dark/light-ready, keyboard-friendly, and easy to theme.
-Use the provided CSS variables or your own design system for consistent UX.
+      Use the provided CSS variables or override inline styles to match your design system.
 ---